Q. What is OSCAR?

 There is no one comprehensive source for information about state court judicial clerkships.
 That said, some potentially useful resources include:

-- The 2017 Guide to State Judicial Clerkship Procedures, which lists contact information and application requirements for clerkships in each of the fifty states.
-To access the guide online, enter “maple” as the user ID and “leaf” as the password when prompted.
+The Vermont Guide to State Judicial Clerkship Procedures, which lists contact information and application requirements for clerkships in each of the fifty states.
+To access the guide online, enter “silver” as the user ID and “maple” as the password when prompted.
 It contains links to state court websites — these websites (and not this guide) contain the most current information on state court clerkship opportunities.

 Q. I have outside recommenders, how do I process those recommendation letters?

 When you have a non-faculty recommender, they will fall into 1 of 2 categories: either an adjunct professor who taught at CLS at one point or a recommender with no affiliation (previous school, study abroad professor, employer, etc).
-For an adjunct professor, please send the merge file to Dawn Moore and instruct your recommender to send a copy of the letter to both of them; for an outside recommender please send merge file and letters to [email protected].
+For an adjunct professor, please send a copy of your merge file to Dawn Moore and instruct your recommender to send a copy of the letter to both Dawn and OJC.
+For an outside recommender, please send a copy of your mail merge file to [email protected] and instruct your recommender to send your letters to [email protected].

 Q. The deadline for an application is approaching, how can I get an app out immediately?